 Best time to visit Kalpa

-The ideal time to visit Kalpa is during the summer season when the temperature in the plains goes as high as 48-degree celsius.
-In short anytime between the month of April and June can be considered to be the best time to visit Kalpa.
+The Best time to visit Kalpa is between the month of April and June.
+It is the summer season when the temperature in the plains goes as high as 48-degree celsius.
 The temperature during this period ranges between 8°C to 24°C, which is considered pleasant.
 During these months, you can witness a crystal clear sky, which allows you to have a clear and full view of the Kinner-Kailash range.
 In the winter season, the temperature can dip considerably, which is why the summer season is considered ideal for a visit.

 Kalpa in winters